AGENCY APPLICATION PROCESS

 - EIN- Employer Identification Number, or Federal Tax ID- Check with your Director or Development Department.
 The IRS assigns your organization with this number.

 Once the application materials have been reviewed, a TFK staff person will be in touch to let you know if your organization has been approved for partnership.
-If approved for partnerships, you will take these next steps:
+If approved for partnership, you will take these next steps:

 - You will be required to submit your 501(c)(3), or other documentation that demonstrates your organization’s tax-exempt status.